ChuffedDom/oh-hi-markdown/README.md

 - Download Markdown from a page
 - Chronological or Chapters?
 Journal, Book, Notes (recursive)
-- Ship straight to Netlify
+- Ship straight to netlify
 - Ship straight to Firebase hosting
 - Build for Windows
 - Bring your own CSS